cs440lang/midterm-exam-spring22/README.md

 - `wordle` takes two strings of the same length -- a solution and guess (a la [Wordle](https://www.nytimes.com/games/wordle/index.html)) -- and returns a list of clue symbols in the set {`*`, `+`, `_`}.
 Each clue symbol is related to the character in the same position in the guess string, and indicates whether the latter matches the solution character in the same spot (`*`), matches a character from the solution but is in the wrong spot (`+`), or doesn't match any characters in the solution at all (`_`).

-    When there are duplicate characters in the guess, correct-spot characters are matched first and incorrect-spot characters are matched from left to right.
+    Each guess character may ony be matched once.
+Correct-spot characters are matched first and incorrect-spot characters are matched from left to right.
 E.g.,

         > (wordle "CATCH" "PARCH")
         '(_ * _ * *)